-The AI Hardware Center is likely to attract federal research projects and new companies while generating hundreds of jobs in New York state
+This Center is likely to attract federal research projects and new companies while generating hundreds of jobs

 The new AI Hardware Center will be dedicated to AI-focused computer chip research, development, testing, prototyping and simulation.
-For the venture, the IT major is recruiting corporate collaborators on Fuller Road in Albany.
-In addition, technology industry majors Samsung, Applied Materials and Tokyo Electron Limited have already signed on.
+The IT major is recruiting corporate collaborators on Fuller Road in Albany for the same.
+Technology industry majors like Samsung, Applied Materials and Tokyo Electron Limited have already signed on.

 Great potential and demand